owkin/FLamby/flamby/datasets/fed_kits19/README.md

-## KiTS19
+# KiTS19

 KiTS19 dataset is an open access Kidney Tumor Segmentation dataset that was made public in 2019 for a segmentation Challenge (https://kits19.grand-challenge.org/data/).
 We use the official KiTS19 repository (https://github.com/neheller/kits19) to download the dataset.

-#License and Citations:
-Find attached the link to [the full license](https://data.donders.ru.nl/doc/dua/CC-BY-NC-SA-4.0.html?0) and [dataset terms](https://kits19.grand-challenge.org/data/).
+## License and dataset terms of use
+The dataset is provided under the [CC-BY-NC-SA-4.0 license](https://data.donders.ru.nl/doc/dua/CC-BY-NC-SA-4.0.html?0).
+Please ensure you comply with this license and the [dataset terms](https://kits19.grand-challenge.org/data/) before using this dataset.
+## Acknowledgements
 See below the full citations:
 ```bash
 @article{heller2020state,